turingschool/curriculum/source/projects/contact_manager.markdown

 Re-run the tests.

 Still failing!
-We pass the person ID, but the form doesn't take it into account when creating the number.
+We are passing the `person_id` to the `new_phone_number` route, but the form doesn't take it into account when creating the number.

 Go into the phone numbers controller, into the `new` action, and instead of `@phone_number = PhoneNumber.new` let's say `@phone_number = PhoneNumber.new(person_id: params[:person_id])`